nscala-time/nscala-time/README.md

 INSTALLATION:

-Add the following to your sbt build (in Scala 2.9.1, Scala 2.9.2, and Scala 2.10-RC1):
+Add the following to your sbt build (for Scala 2.9.1, Scala 2.9.2, and Scala 2.10-RC1):

 ```scala
 libraryDependencies += "com.github.kmizu" %% "nscala-time" % "0.2-SNAPSHOT"